DerGuru/The-Resonant/New Chapters/03 - Part3/P3-02_Terms_and_Conditions.md

 Reeves pulled out his tablet, began reading.
 His expression didn't change as he scrolled through their modifications.

 After five minutes: "Most of these are acceptable.
 Three need clarification.
-And one requires Director Malvek's direct approval."
+And one got Director Malvek's direct approval."

 "Which one?"
 Milo asked.